arstepanyan/Time-Series-Plot-Python-Matplotlib/README.md

 To avoid breaking the honor code of Coursera, I kept the code private.

 **Note**: On the plot, there are columns of dates.
-Although the columns seem to overwhelm the plot, I kept them anyway as the main goal of making this plot is learning and the code for annotating the plot is worth keeping.
+Although the columns seem to overwhelm the plot, I kept them anyway as the main goal of making this plot is learning and the code for annotating the plot was worth keeping.